willov/forking-workflow-exercise/README.md

 #### First part: Fork, clone, and modify

-First fork this repository ion GitHub into your namespace and then clone the fork to your computer.
+First fork this repository on GitHub into your namespace and then clone the fork to your computer.

 Then add a file `groupN.py` where N is your group number, e.g. `group17.py`.